xcart/xcart-docs/_pages/kb_en/multivendor/vendor_partners/vendor_partners_admin_experience/index.md

 order: 100
 published: false
 ---
-The store administrator can activate the addon **Multiple profiles for vendors** via the **My addons** section of the X-Cart store Admin area.
+The administrator of a multivendor X-Cart store can activate the addon **Multiple profiles for vendors** via the **My addons** section of the X-Cart store Admin area.
 ![mvp_module.png]({{site.baseurl}}/attachments/ref_7EtCK0bR/mvp_module.png)

 After the activation of the addon, the administrator will find a new role added to the list of user roles in the Roles section (**Users** > **Roles**) - the role "Vendor staff":